heckler/esphome-device-configs/README.md

 # ESPHome Device Configs

-CAH, 2019-03-26
+CAH, 2019-03-26 Configuration definitions for local ESPHome devices.

-Configuration definitions for local ESPHome devices.
+For information on removing secrets from the repository, see this link: <https://github.com/heckler/home-assistant-config/blob/master/secrets_cleanup.md>

 ## Initial configuration